Skouries Project

 Smaller area occupied for tailings

-Use of only one downstream embankment rather than two originally planned, resulting in an area of 486,000 square meters at the Lotsanikos basin remaining undisturbed.
+Use of only one downstream embankment rather than two originally planned, resulting in 40% reduction in the environmental footprint compared to the initial design, thus an area of 486,000 square meters at the Lotsanikos basin remaining undisturbed.

 Benefits of dry-stack tailings